iovation/git-build-rpm/README.md

 *   Determines the path to the RPM spec file, via the `--spec-file` option or by looking for a file named `./dist/$package_name.spec`.

-*   Unless specified via the `--pakcage-version` option, Extracts the version from the spec file.
+*   Unless specified via the `--package-version` option, Extracts the version from the spec file.
 It tries using `rpmspec`, but if it's not available, it parses the version from the spec file directly.
 If that extracted version appears to be a macro, it will be run through `rpm -E` for